iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#020] [Announcement] Activities suspended and rest.md

 Broken...

 **CyKa**<br>
-So the result of the check-up is...
+So the result of the check\-up is...

 **koolboss01**<br>
 Where the hell is the agency?
 Such little information is Unacceptable to us!!!